Squadron Leader ARG Bax 33018 RAF 1913—1999

 On silver wings

-By mid 1935 Bax had been long enough posted to XIII Squadron, by then at Old Sarum and still equipped with the Hawker Audax, to be presented with a magnificent sterling silver cigarette-box.
-He was about to be posted overseas, then more than something of an adventure.
+Bax was promoted to Flying Officer with effect from 17 Jun 1934 in the London Gazette of 7 August 1934.
+By mid 1935 he had been long enough posted to XIII Squadron, by then at Old Sarum and still equipped with the Hawker Audax, to be presented with a magnificent sterling silver cigarette-box.
+F/O Bax was about to be posted overseas, then more than something of an adventure.
 With departure imminent and nothing loth, he put the question to Gwen, daughter of his old school headmaster.
 Engraved with the Squadron winged dagger emblem, the signatures of his fellow officers, his own initials and the date 28 August 1935, the silver box is part of their loot: their wedding gift from his old Squadron.
 It remains in the family today.

 In the Spring of 1936, RAF expansion was gathering pace at Home.
 In Egypt, he took a brief stint with 64 Squadron and the Hawker Demon two-seat fighters, then it was back to the United Kingdom, first to a posting with 18 Squadron in June 1936 at Bircham Newton, this time equipped with Hawker Hinds.